-First thing in the morning on our second day, we headed to Marinha Beach.
-It is considered one of the most beautiful beaches in the world and this place has met my expectations.
+First thing in the morning on our second day, we headed to the famous Marinha Beach.
+Considered to be one of the most beautiful beaches in the world and often listed in between the best beach holiday destinations in Europe, this place has fully met my expectations.
+Ok…visiting on an early April morning might have had smth to do.
+But I loved the Marinha Beach.
 While we were leaving more and more tourists kept arriving – so it should get crowded after 11 a.m.
-However, in the morning we still enjoyed the white sands and the sounds of the ocean…
+However, in the morning we still enjoyed those white sands and ocean sounds for ourselves… Please, take me back!

 6. Faro/ Ria Formosa

 The next stop on the road was Faro.
-It´s a really nice small village, often overlooked by tourists.
-From the cathedral, you could get some really great views to Ria Formosa National Park (which is another place for boat trips and hikes we´d love to visit once our baby girl grows up a bit).
+Such a pretty village, often overlooked by tourists.
+From the cathedral, you could get magical views to Ria Formosa National Park (which is another place for boat trips and hikes we´d love to visit once our baby girl grows up a bit).

 7. Tavira / Octopus in Santa Luzia